Crown-Commercial-Service/ccs-scale-cat-test/README.md

 # ccs-scale-cat-test
-QA Test repository for Contract a Thing.
+UI and API Test repository for Contract a Thing.